compas-dev/compas_fab/docs/examples/02_description_models/02_robot.rst

     For more details about ROS, go to the :ref:`ROS Examples <ros_examples>`.

-The :class:`compas_fab.robots.RosFileServerLoader` allows to cache the results locally for faster reloads, or to be loaded using the local package loaders.
+The :class:`compas_fab.backends.RosFileServerLoader` allows to cache the results locally for faster reloads, or to be loaded using the local package loaders.
 To enable this behavior, set the corresponding parameters on constructor and assign a ``robot_name`` to enable locating the URDF: